What Is Bond Valuation?

 - Determine the amount of each coupon payment and the number of remaining payments: If the coupon rate on a five-year $1,000 Treasury bond (T-bond) issued in November 2019 is 1.62%, it would pay $16.20 annually until it matures (based on a single annual payment).
 If you were pricing this in September 2021, there would be four payments remaining (T in the formula below) because the bond matures in November 2024.
 The final payment includes the face value of the bond, so the payments would be as follows: year 1: $16.20; year 2: $16.20; year 3: $16.20; and year 4: $1,016.20.

 - Determine the present value of each remaining payment: The present value is determined by dividing each payment by (1 + r)t where t represents each numbered payment remaining and r is the discount rate you determined in step 2 expressed as a decimal.
-For a bond with four payments left, t=1 for the next year’s payment, t=2 for the payment two years out, and so on.
+For a bond with four payments left, t=1 for the next year’s payment, and t=2 for the payment two years out, for example.

 - Present value of the next payment = $16.20/1.0097 = $16.04